 This reduces your infrastructure management burden and helps you get faster time-to-market.

-Four main benefits of building a serverless application offers you
+Four main benefits of building a serverless application offer you

 No server management